billbrod/yiddish_wordlist_website/README.md

 - [ ] add exclude list (and button to add to it) (plus buttons to add examples)
 - [ ] figure out column widths / heights
 - [ ] figure out indices: have duplicate rows for when sorting by index, how to display when not?
-- [ ] figure out how to populate collection and title based on github repo
+- [X] figure out how to populate collection and title based on github repo
+- [ ] check what happens when the title changes -- I think it will add, so clear rows all out
 - [ ] add help on site
 - [ ] double check it looks good on phone